 Northeast Catholic College is a small, residential, Catholic liberal arts college founded in 1973, as part of the new wave of renewal in American Catholic higher education.
 Over the last five years, the College has transformed its approach to student life, expanded its Great Books curriculum to include five majors, and enhanced its career development program for students.
-Offering free room and board to freshmen and transfer students, the College is poised for significant growth.

 The College’s curriculum includes five majors and integrates the Socratic study of the Great Books with the classical seven liberal arts.
 The study of theology and an eight-semester series of seminars in philosophy and humanities are at the center of the integrated curriculum.
-In their junior and senior years, students build on their core studies and take up majors in theology, politics, philosophy, and the Great Books.
+In their junior and senior years, students build on their core studies and take up majors in theology, politics, philosophy, literature, or the Great Books.
 Students also can choose to study in Rome and Norcia during the summer.

 The College offers an Apostolic Catechetical Diploma following the completion of six semesters of theology and catechesis that cover the entire Catechism of the Catholic Church